DongChuanming/MSEP/.ipynb_checkpoints/README-checkpoint.md

 The trainer will train and validate the models, and print the metric scores.
-Collect scores from all sessions of cross validation of the same metric, then you can use function "mean_std" to calculate the average score and standard deviation for this metric.
+Collect scores from all sessions of cross validation of the same metric, then you can use function _mean_std_ to calculate the average score and standard deviation for this metric.

 ```
 from msep.cross_validation import mean_std